likelet/VSOLassoBag/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# LassoBag
+# VSOLassoBag

-[LassoBag](https://github.com/likelet/LassoBag) provides a bagging Lasso method for selecting important variables from multiple models.
+[VSOLassoBag](https://github.com/likelet/LassoBag)  provides a bagging Lasso framework for selecting important variables from multiple models.
 A main application of this package is to screen limitted number of variables that are less dependent to train dataset.
 Basically, this